 AMD vs Intel CPU Overclocking

-If you’re looking to build a computer that runs faster, you’ll need to overclock the system.
-That’s because the processors are locked at their base clock speed but can be unlocked with special software specific to each motherboard.
+If you want to build a faster computer, you’ll need to overclock the system.
+The processors are locked at their base clock speed but can be unlocked with special software specific to each motherboard.

-AMD has left overclocking open on most of its CPUs, and there is no need for any unlocking software.
-You can simply adjust your BIOS or UEFI settings while setting up your computer.
+AMD has left overclocking open on most of its CPUs, and no unlocking software is needed.
+You can adjust your BIOS or UEFI settings while setting up your computer.
 However, this doesn’t mean AMD CPUs are worse than Intel—they have different design priorities.

-Some people prefer Intel because they feel that overclocking gives them more control over their system.
-Others prefer AMD because it’s simpler to do without extra complicated steps or risks.
+Some people prefer Intel because overclocking gives them more control over their system.
+Others prefer AMD because it’s simpler without extra complicated steps or risks.
 It comes down to what you’re looking for in your CPU!

 AMD vs Intel CPU Drivers and Software Comparison

-When you make a purchase, it’s important to know exactly what you’re spending your money on.
+When you make a purchase, knowing precisely what you’re spending your money on is important.
 It’s easy to get caught up in new technology hype and forget that most processors are still compatible with older software.

 An Intel processor will be compatible with their software, while an AMD processor will work with AMD drivers and software.

-For example, if you have an Intel Core i7-4770K CPU, you’ll need to install Intel CPU drivers to keep it running smoothly.
-If you have an AMD FX-4300 CPU, then you’ll need to download AMD CPU drivers for your computer.
+For example, if you have an Intel Core i7-4770K CPU, you must install Intel CPU drivers to keep it running smoothly.
+If you have an AMD FX-4300 CPU, you’ll need to download AMD CPU drivers for your computer.

 Intel CPU drivers offer better performance with newer graphics cards.
 They perform better in 3D rendering programs like 3DS Max or Solidworks 2013.

-They require less power consumption when running at full capacity, and they provide more bandwidth per second when encoding audio tracks.
+They require less power consumption when running at total capacity and provide more bandwidth per second when encoding audio tracks.

 If all this sounds too technical for you, don’t worry!
-The bottom line is that both Intel and AMD are good processor types when it comes to graphic design – the only major difference is compatibility.
+The bottom line is that both Intel and AMD are good processor types in graphic design – the only significant difference is compatibility.

 AMD vs Intel Productivity and Content Creation Performance